krithr/ahcg2017_starterpipeline/README.md

 ## Analysis of datasets

 Looking for specific liquid biopsy scientific papers and finding the best practice methods to optimize the variant calling pipeline.

+## Implementation

+This is a study to perform early detection of cancer using liquid biopsy.
+It is done through exome sequencing and 150-200X  coverage is obtained.
+The pipeline captures bed files to coverage out.
+The version of pipeline that is used in the virtual bix right now is v1.0.5.